Andercore/Subway-Surfers/docs/index.md

+## Code

 Here you can find some games to have things in the game, as well as codes to change the game's gameplay.

-## Code

-Click [here](https://github.com/Andercore/Subway-Surfers/tree/Main/Code) to go to code
+[Code](https://github.com/Andercore/Subway-Surfers/tree/Main/Code) to go to code

 ## Lasted Version